rajatkb/Conference-Notify/Scrapper-Service/README.md

 # SCRAPPER-SERVICE

-It's the service responsible for scrapping information about conferences and dumping all these information into the db storage.
+It's the service responsible for scrapping information about conferences and putting all these information into the db storage.
+Currently the default The `main.py` will be running as a daemon in a micro instance for filling information into a Mongo NOSQL db.
+The choice of MongoDB comes from due to lack of requirement of transaction but rather faster I/O.

 #### Dev Environment Requirement
 *   Any MongoDB installation (ATLAS / Local)